seanyeo300/Slow-Learner-with-Incremental-Transfer-Learning/README.md

 1. Download the CochlScene dataset [here](https://github.com/cochlearai/cochlscene).
 2. Extract the files to your dataset path.
-3. Run the [filename cleaner](utils/rename_csfiles.py) by generating the meta and training split csv for the CS dataset.
+3. Run [rename_csfiles.py](utils/rename_csfiles.py) to generate the meta and training split csv for the CS dataset.

 Prepare the resource and metadata files: <br/>